richardtallent/vue-simple-calendar/README.md

 ## Introduction

-**vue-simple-calendar** is a flexible, themeable, lightweight _event calendar_ component for Vue.
+**vue-simple-calendar** is a flexible, themeable, lightweight calendar component for Vue that supports multi-day scheduled items.

 There are other great calendar components out there, but most are either intended to be used as date pickers, or had way too many features for me.
-I wanted something that would simply show a month as a grid, and show events (including multi-day items) on that grid.
+I wanted something that would simply show a month as a grid, and show scheduled activities (including multi-day items) on that grid.
 While the component goes beyond that simple use case, that is still the core focus.

 ## Demo